-- 1. To elect the nine nominees named in the proxy statement to the board of directors to serve as directors whose terms will expire at the 2023 annual meeting of stockholders and until their respective successors are duly elected and qualified; - 2.
-To vote on a non-binding, advisory resolution to approve the compensation of our named executive officers as set forth in the proxy statement: - 3.
-To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending January 28, 2023; and - 4.
+- 1. To elect the nine nominees named in the proxy statement to the board of directors to serve as directors whose terms will expire at the 2024 annual meeting of stockholders and until their respective successors are duly elected and qualified; - To vote on a non-binding, advisory resolution to approve the compensation of our named executive officers as set forth in the proxy - 3.
+To vote on a non-binding, advisory resolution with respect to the frequency of future advisory votes on our named executive officer compensation - 4.
+To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending February 3, 2024; and - 5.
 To transact any other business properly brought before the meeting or any adjournment or postponement of the meeting.

-You can vote your shares of common stock if our records show that you were the owner of the shares as of the close of business on April 12, 2022, the record date for the Annual Meeting.
+You can vote your shares of common stock if our records show that you were the owner of the shares as of the close of business on April 13, 2023, the record date for the Annual Meeting.

-To attend, vote, and submit questions during the Annual Meeting, visit www.virtualshareholdermeeting.com/CTRN2022 and enter your 16-digit control number included on your Notice of Internet Availability of Proxy Materials or your proxy card.
+To attend, vote, and submit questions during the Annual Meeting, visit www.virtualshareholdermeeting.com/CTRN2023 and enter your 16-digit control number included on your Notice of Internet Availability of Proxy Materials or your proxy card.

-On April 22, 2022, we began mailing to most of our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, including our proxy statement and our fiscal 2021 Annual Report, and how to vote through the Internet or by telephone.
+On April 26, 2023, we expect to release the proxy materials to our stockholders and to send these stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, including our proxy statement and our fiscal 2022 Annual Report, and how to vote through the Internet or by telephone.
 All stockholders who do not receive the Notice of Internet Availability of Proxy Materials will receive a paper copy of our proxy materials by mail.

 YOUR VOTE IS IMPORTANT.
-Regardless of whether you plan to attend the virtual only meeting, please take a few minutes now to vote your shares as described in the Notice of Internet Availability of Proxy Materials or your proxy card so that your shares may be represented and voted at the Annual Meeting.
+Regardless of whether you plan to attend the virtual-only meeting, please take a few minutes now to vote your shares as described in the Notice of Internet Availability of Proxy Materials or your proxy card so that your shares may be represented and voted at the Annual Meeting.
 If you are a beneficial owner or you hold your shares in "street name," please follow the voting instructions provided by your bank, broker or other nominee.
 Regardless of the number of shares you own, your presence by proxy is helpful to establish a quorum and your vote is important.